 We value our continued responsibility for your eye care and thank you for your patience during this challenging time.
 The safety of you, your family and our staff are paramount to us.

 Other health & safety measures

 - Coming to your appointment: We will make sure we are on time and we ask that you do the same.
 Bring only what you need, and we kindly ask that if you require a support person that you only bring one extra person to your appointment in order to limit the number of people in our practice.
 We will invite you to use sanister when you enter and exit the practice, and we are encouraging cashless payments.

-- Personal Protective Equipment: Your optometrist will wear a mask during your consultation in Alert Level 2.
+- Personal Protective Equipment: All staff are wearing masks at all times, incuding within the consultation.
 All staff are adhering to strict hand hygiene and we have installed face shields on our close contact equipment.
-We strongly recommend clients wear a mask to the appointment in Level 2 and above.
+Clients must wear a mask to the appointment.

 Cleaning your glasses